A Place Called Jewnity

 - Does Jewish unity mean supporting Israel unconditionally?

-- When faced with Anti-Israel rhetoric from Jewish people/groups how can we respond in a manner that brings us closer while staying true to our pro Israel ideals?
+- When faced with Anti-Israel or even Antisemitic rhetoric from Jewish people/groups, how can we respond in a manner that allows for open discussion of all opinions while staying true to our pro Israel ideals?

-- When responding to incitement and misinformation in the media what language can we use to show our desire for unity?
+- How can a unified Jewish voice fight the growing incitement and misinformation in the media?
+What language can we use to show our desire for unity?

 - What are some ways we can build toward unity in our individual communities?